hchen135/haomin-website/content/home/experience.md

     description: |2-
         Symmetric learning for Fracture Detection in Pelvic Trauma X-ray:

-        * Paper accepted by ECCV 2020 with poster presentation.
+        * Deployed in Chang Gung Memorial Hospital in Taiwan.
-        * Mimicked radiologists' practice by comparing vertical asymmetric areas via Siamese network.
+        * Paper accepted by ECCV 2020 with poster.
-        * Aligned Siamese features according to GNN-detected pelvic structure landmarks.
+        * Mimicked radiologists to detect fractures by comparing bilateral symmetric regions.
-        * Learned anatomical asymmetry explicitly by novel pixel-wise contrastive loss.
+        * Focused on anatomical asymmetry with contrastive learning.

   - title: Applied Research Intern
     company: NVIDIA